Night of violence across America leaves streets scarred, outrage simmering

 The closely packed crowds and many demonstrators not wearing masks sparked fears of a resurgence of COVID-19, which has killed more than 100,000 Americans.

 Violence spread overnight despite curfews in several major cities rocked by civil unrest in recent days, including Atlanta, Los Angeles, Philadelphia, Denver, Cincinnati, Portland, Oregon, and Louisville, Kentucky.

-Protests also flared in Dallas, Chicago, Seattle, Salt Lake City and Cleveland.
+Protests also flared in Chicago, Seattle, Salt Lake City, Cleveland, and Dallas, where rioters were seen on video beating a store owner who chased them with a large machete or sword.
+Police said on Sunday that the man was in a stable condition.

-The clashes marked the fifth night of arson, looting and vandalism in parts of Minneapolis, the state’s largest city, and its adjacent capital, St. Paul.
+The clashes in Minneapolis marked the fifth night of arson, looting and vandalism in parts of the state’s largest city, and its adjacent capital, St. Paul.
 The state’s governor said on Saturday that he was activating the full Minnesota National Guard for the first time since World War Two.

 About 170 stores have been looted and some burned to the ground in St. Paul, its mayor said on Sunday.